HarrisonTotty/mathd/README.md

     -e EXPR, --eval EXPR    : Evaluates the specified expression after the Wolfram kernel is finished initializing.

-    --history-length        : Sets the $HistoryLength of the initialized Wolfram kernel to the specified value.
+    --history-length L      : Sets the $HistoryLength of the initialized Wolfram kernel to the specified value.
                             : Default -> "Infinity"

     -t SEC, --timeout SEC   : Sets the evaluation timeout, in seconds.